iTwin/appui/common/api/appui-react.api.md

 import type { AbstractWidgetProps } from '@itwin/appui-abstract';
 import { AccuDraw } from '@itwin/core-frontend';
 import type { ActionButton } from '@itwin/appui-abstract';
+import { ActionWithPayload as ActionWithPayload_2 } from './redux-ts.js';
 import { ActivityMessageDetails } from '@itwin/core-frontend';
 import { ActivityMessageEndReason } from '@itwin/core-frontend';
+import { BackstageActionItem as BackstageActionItem_2 } from '../backstage/BackstageItem';
+import { BackstageToggledArgs as BackstageToggledArgs_2 } from '../framework/FrameworkBackstage.js';
 import type { BadgeKind } from '@itwin/core-react';
 import type { BadgeType } from '@itwin/core-react';
 import { BaseSolarDataProvider } from '@itwin/imodel-components-react';